Washington Psychology Doctorate Programs: PsyD & PhD 2026

 Supervised Experience Requirements

 All supervised experience must include direct patient contact and administrative duties related to clinical work.
-Supervision must be provided by licensed psychologists meeting state requirements.
+Supervision must be provided by licensed psychologists meeting state requirements, and applicants may not sign off on their own postdoctoral hours.

 Licensing Application Process